-

 Can terpenes be affected during curing and processing?

-Terpenes are located in the buds’ trichomes, and can easily be lost during the drying and curing process.
-Processing of the nugs can result in a loss of terpenes as well.
+Terpenes are located in the buds’ trichomes and can easily be lost during the process of drying and curing.
+Processing of the nugs can also result in a loss of terpenes.

-There are a few different processes to extract terpenes from the cannabis plant.
-Making distillate is when the plant is stripped of everything, including terpenes, and only the THC is left.
-Live resin concentrates are extracted from fresh frozen flower, which preserves terpenes before extracting any oil.
-Solventless extractions preserve the full terpene and cannabinoid of the original cultivar.
+There are several different processes for extracting terpenes from the cannabis plant.
+Making distillate involves stripping the plant of everything, including terpenes, and leaving only the THC.
+Live resin concentrates are extracted from fresh, frozen flowers, which preserves terpenes before extracting any oil.
+Solventless extractions also preserve the full terpene and cannabinoid of the original cultivar.

 How do you preserve terpenes for stored cannabis?

-Once the nugs are packaged for purchase, there are a few ways that customers can help to preserve the terpene content.
+Once the nugs are packaged for purchase, customers can help preserve the terpene content in a few ways.

 First, it is important to be mindful of the packaging date.
-Weed has a relatively long shelf life.
-Some say up to a year.
-However, due to terpene's volatile nature, older weed will likely have lost some of their original terpene content.
+Weed has a relatively long shelf life—some say up to a year.
+However, due to terpenes' volatile nature, older weed will likely have lost some of its original terpene content.
 All cannabis products on legal shelves have a harvest and package date.

-A few tricks and tools can help to keep the nugs at their best, including how you store your weed.
-UV-protected, airtight jars or a humidor can be excellent storage units for cannabis flower.
-You can also purchase humidity packs that you can throw in the jar that will help to maintain proper moisture.
+A few tricks and tools, including how you store your weed, can help keep the nugs at their best.
+UV-protected, airtight jars or a humidor can be excellent storage units for cannabis flowers.
+You can also purchase humidity packs that you can throw in the jar to help maintain proper moisture.

-Only purchase and grind what you need.
-Buying and grinding more than what you plan to consumer risks exposing your flower to too many outside elements that can deteriorate the terpene content.
+Only purchase and grind what you need—buying and grinding more than what you plan to consume risks exposing your flower to too many outside elements that can deteriorate the terpene content.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.